Phoenix Asks, ‘What Is the Best Teeth Whitening Option?

-Some of the options you will see on the shelves in stores are rinses, toothpastes, gels, pens, trays, and strips.
-The advantages to these products are price and accessibility.
+Some of the options you will see on the shelves in stores are rinses, toothpaste, gels, pens, trays, and strips.
+The advantages of these products are price and accessibility.
 The active ingredient is typically 3 to 10 percent hydrogen peroxide.
-The disadvantages of OTC whitening are lack of a professional evaluation to determine if there are oral issues that would contraindicate whitening, a weaker whitening solution, and irritation of the oral tissues when trays don’t fit properly or strips contact gum tissue.
+The disadvantages of OTC whitening are the lack of a professional evaluation to determine if there are oral issues that would contraindicate whitening, a weaker whitening solution, and irritation of the oral tissues when trays don’t fit properly or strips contact gum tissue.

 The whitening agent used for in-office treatments has the highest concentration of hydrogen peroxide, typically between 15 and 40 percent.
 The main advantage to this option is professional care, no requirement for patients to comply with a treatment plan, and instant results.
 The treatment is completed in a single appointment.
 The disadvantages are cost and an increased risk of dental hypersensitivity.

 The take-home tray kits provided by the dentist usually contain 10 to 35 percent carbamide peroxide, and the trays are customized for a precise fit.
 The advantages to this option are a pre-treatment professional evaluation, the custom trays are less likely to cause irritation than boil-and-bite trays available over the counter, the convenience and privacy of whitening at home, and significantly lower cost than in-office whitening.
 The disadvantages are the results are not as fast as in-office whitening, and the patient must comply with the predetermined time and frequency of wearing the trays.

 If you want a whiter, brighter Phoenix smile, visit Dr. Koppikar and his team at Biltmore Dental Center.
 After an exam and evaluation, the doctor can help you choose the best option for you.
 Call (602) 704-0659 for an appointment.